This post contains affiliate links. As an Amazon associate I earn qualifying purchases. Click here for more about this policy.

 - 2 tablespoons coconut flour

-- 1/4 cup coconut sugar
+- 1/4 cup coconut sugar, or sugar of choice

-- 1 flax egg 1 tbsp flax meal + 2 tbsp water soaked 1 hour or 1 egg white
+- 1 flax egg, 1 tbsp flax meal + 2 tbsp water soaked 1 hour or 1 egg white

-- 2 tablespoons unsweetened almond milk
+- 2 tablespoons unsweetened almond milk, or milk of choice

 - 1/2 teaspoon vanilla extract